mageowl/set-seed-world-record-real-not-fake/README.md

 # Fake minecraft speedrun datapack
-Install this datapack, as well as [Blooming Biosphere](https://modrinth.com/datapack/blooming-biosphere) by hhumanoid.
+Install this datapack, as well as [Blooming Biosphere](https://modrinth.com/datapack/blooming-biosphere) by hhumanoid and [Tectonic](https://modrinth.com/datapack/tectonic) by Apollo.
+I reccommend using a mod to install these datapacks globally.
 Make sure to also install the resourcepack located in ./resourcepack

 ## Category rules:
 - You have to use the seed found in seed.txt